ethereum/portal-network-specs/witness.md

 The witness format was picked to satisfy the following criteria.

-**1. Witness Streaming w/o intermediate dynamic buffers** It should be possible to basically stream-as-you-encode the the trie on one node and recreate it at the same time by using a fixed allocated buffers.
+**1. Witness Streaming without intermediate dynamic buffers** It should be possible to stream-as-you-encode the trie on one node and recreate it at the same time by using a fixed allocated buffer.
 That helps efficiently transfer and encode/decode witnesses.

-The witness allows to walk through the trie and produce the witness as you go w/o buffering send it straight to a network socket.
+The witness allows to walk through the trie and produce the witness as you go without buffering;
+sending it straight to a network socket.
 A peer can then receive it from the socket and it can start computing the hash of the state root straight away.

 Also, it means that the memory consumption of witness processing itself will be